ISCHEMIC STROKE / PREVENTION

 - primary stenting with a self-expanding stent (preferred)

-- predilate lesion only if stenosis does not allow stent insertion; perform with a balloon smaller than the lumen diameter to achieve a lumen > 2.5 mm
+- predilate lesion only if stenosis does not allow stent insertion; use a balloon smaller than the lumen diameter to achieve a lumen > 2.5 mm

 - post-dilatation may lead to higher morbidity/mortality ⇒ perform in severe residual stenosis only [Obeid, 2015]

-- self-expanding stents are less susceptible to deformation
+- self-expanding stents are less prone to deformation

-- it is recommended to use embolic protection devices (EPD)
+- it is recommended to use embolic protection devices (EPDs)

 - distal (both F-EPD and DO-EPD seem to be equally effective)